at15/web-framework-design/README.md

 - Symfony.
 Symfony components are used everywhere.
 - LazyPHP4 a api first php framework.
 - api-platform a more api first php framework
+- sonata project, a list of symfony bundles

 TODO
 - silex and other micro framework